john-itcsolutions/cheirrs/README.md

 An application (and user - here admin) set to `consume` the postgres service from a different model and controller (eg here: from the 'uk8s' controller, ie from the 'kubeflow' model), is connected with:

 `juju grant admin consume localhost-localhost:admin/k8s.postgresql`

+.. then the authorised user may use:

+`juju add-relation application:db localhost-localhost:admin/k8s.postgresql:db`

+to connect to the database from the uk8s controller in the kubeflow model (in this case).
 __________________________________________________________________

 ## Blockchains-Database Server (Smart-web)